Abdelhameed-Hassan-Aries/Shopify-Theme/README.md

 # Huda Beauty Frontend Assessment

 Take-home for the Frontend Engineer role.
-Built on the Horizon theme and scoped to the four regional storefronts in the brief: US, UK, EU, and UAE, plus the optional structured-data bonus.
+Built on the Horizon theme and scoped to a configurable multi-region storefront setup, plus the optional structured-data bonus.
 The goal across all three pieces is the same: keep behaviour in code, keep content in admin.
 A merchandiser can rename a region, retune a reward tier, or swap a free gift without touching Liquid or JS.

 ---